First: do not panic, and do not pay immediately

 Upload your collection letter

-Lysco analyzes your collection notice and identifies your rights, potential FDCPA violations, and options for fighting back.
+Lysco analyzes your collection notice and identifies your rights, potential FDCPA violations, and options for responding.